 Her cell phone rings, the sound muffled in the back pocket of her jeans.
 It’s Michael.

 “Do you want me to come into the city?”

-Still preoccupied with the photos, Mali doesn’t answer him right away.
+Still preoccupied with the photographs, Mali doesn’t answer him right away.
 How the years have flattened and compressed her memories.
 Not so differently, she decides, from beach stones polished smooth and shiny by the sand and sea.

 “But you don’t have to.”
 And when she hears a slight sigh of relief through the phone, she adds, “I can’t imagine I’m going to be here all that long anyway.
 I’m really tired.”

 “Let me know what train you’re catching, and I’ll pick you up from the station.”